mssch/kismatic/docs/INSTALL.md

 * Allow you to manage Kubernetes clusters that weren't built using Kismatic
 * Allow you to add Etcd or Master nodes
-* Provision infrastructure
+* Provision infrastructure (make machines or alter your network)
-* Alter your local network
 * Install load balancers or Ingress

 ![High-level workflow](installer-workflow.png)